PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    ``$enable-raid-lobby #channel``, "Enables raid announcements in the channel."
    ``$enable-raid-role raid-latios``, "Enables raid announcements via raid-latios role."
    ``$create-active-raids-channel``, "Creates a new channel and publishes all future active raids there."
+   ``$create-active-ex-raids-channel``, "Creates a new channel and publishes all future active EX raids there."
    ``$create-ex-raid-category Category Name``, "Creates a new category where EX raids will be placed."
    ``$set-ex-raid-duration-secs 604800``, "Maximum amount of time an EX raid channel can exist, in seconds."
    ``$create-raid-category Category Name``, "Creates a new category where raids will be placed."